kabarton62/cybersec-tools-II/sqli/exercise2.md

 'or 1=1 order by 2 #
 ```

-> Enumerate the number of fields in the DVWA SQL query and capture a screenshot showing the first SQL error from ORDER BY statements.
+> :anger: Enumerate the number of fields in the DVWA SQL query and capture a screenshot showing the first SQL error from ORDER BY statements.

 ### Challenge 5: Enumerate the DBMS
 The following SQLi string will show the DBMS version.